 This scholarship recognizes the efforts and activities graduate students are putting towards research and/or activities in their given field.
 Research and/or research activitycan not be related to applicants' work towards project, thesis, or dissertation.
 Award amounts can be up to $1,000.
 Interested students must apply by logging in through the Scholarships website.
 Contact Rodrigo Gomez (email@example.com) for any additional questions.

-Graduate Student Research and Creative Activities Support Awards (October 26) A partnership between ASI and the Division of Research and Graduate Studies to fundcompetitive research support awards in amounts up to $1,000 are made in recognition and scholarship of a graduate/doctoral student's dissertation, thesis, or research project.
-Questions: Contact Rodrigo Gomez (email@example.com)
+Graduate Student Research and Creative Activities Support Awards (Deadline: April 5) A partnership between ASI and the Division of Research and Graduate Studies to fund competitive research support awards in amounts up to $1,000 are made in recognition and scholarship of a graduate/doctoral student's dissertation, thesis, or research project.
+Questions: Contact Rodrigo Gomez (firstname.lastname@example.org)

 California Pre-Doctoral Program for Undergraduate and Graduate Students

 This program is designed to increase the pool of potential faculty by supporting the doctoral aspirations of California State University students who have experienced economic and educational disadvantages.
 Scholars are awarded $3,000 to travel to doctoral institutions and national conferences to enhance their entrance into doctoral study.
 Summer internships are also available for selected scholars.
 Application is completely online.
-Deadline to apply is February 23.
+Deadline to apply is February 22.
 Must make appointment with campus coordinator Rodrigo Gomez to begin application.
-Visit the Sally Casanova Page to apply: http://calstate.edu/predoc/apply/
+Visit the Sally Casanova Page for more information: http://calstate.edu/predoc/apply/

 Travel Grants (ongoing: All materials must be submitted at least 30 days prior to the conference/meeting)

 These grants are available throughout the year to students who have been invited to present a paper or poster at a major professional association conference or society meeting.